Skip to content

 Updated Fact-checked

-211 This or That Questions across 8 themes including funny, hard, workplace-safe, pop culture, sci-fi, childhood, and deep personality reveals, with LearnClash player split-rates
+223 This or That Questions across 9 themes including funny couples and kids, hard, workplace-safe, pop culture, sci-fi, childhood, and deep personality reveals

-This article gives you 211 this or that questions across 8 themes: easy warmups, workplace-safe icebreakers, food and drink, 2026 pop culture, hard choices, sci-fi hypotheticals, childhood versus adulthood, and deep personality reveals.
-Use them as fun this or that questions for friends, hard this or that questions for adults at a long dinner, or this or that questions to get to know someone you just met.
-We picked 211 because primes feel more specific than rounded 200s, and our players notice.
+This article gives you 223 this or that questions across 9 themes: easy warmups, workplace-safe icebreakers, food and drink, 2026 pop culture, hard choices, sci-fi hypotheticals, childhood versus adulthood, deep personality reveals, and a funny couples-and-kids set.
+Use them as funny this or that questions for friends, hard this or that questions for adults at a long dinner, or this or that questions to get to know someone you just met.
+We landed on 223 because a prime number reads more specific than a rounded 200, and our players clock the difference.

-Skip to whatever theme matches your group.
+Jump to whatever theme fits your group.
 Or start a 3-minute duel on popular culture and run them through LearnClash with a friend.
-Real LearnClash split-rates appear inside each section.
+Each section carries a note on which way its prompts tend to break.

 🎲 Duel me on popular culture

-This article isn’t a recycled top-200 list.
-We pulled 211 prompts from three sources: forced-choice psychology research, ~340 LearnClash team-mode rounds in April 2026, and crowd splits from 1,247 player duels.
-Every section ranks prompts by how cleanly they divide a room.
-Anything that scored 80/20 or worse got cut for being a preference, not a choice.
+This isn’t a recycled top-200 list.
+Two things shaped it: forced-choice psychology research, and how the prompts actually played out in LearnClash duels.
+Every section ranks its prompts by how cleanly they divide a room.
+Anything that landed lopsided, 80/20 or worse, got cut.
+A landslide is a preference, not a choice.

-Three columns showing the sources behind 211 this or that questions: forced-choice psychology research from Schwartz and the Decision Lab, 340 LearnClash team-mode rounds in April 2026, and 1,247 player duel splits, with an 80/20 cutoff rule Figure 1: Three sources, one filter.
-Anything that didn’t divide a room within 80/20 got cut.
+Columns showing the approach behind 223 this or that questions: forced-choice psychology research from Schwartz and the Decision Lab, how prompts play in LearnClash duels, and an 80/20 cutoff rule Figure 1: Research plus real play, one filter.
+Anything more lopsided than 80/20 got cut.

 The shape comes from forced-choice methodology.
 Forced choice in psychometrics shows that two-option prompts produce cleaner trait signals than 5-point Likert scales.
-The brain doesn’t get to hedge.
-You pick A or B and the picking itself reveals more than the pick.
+No middle to hide in.
+You pick A or B, and the picking itself reveals more than the pick does.
 That’s why “this or that” travels so well across icebreakers, party games, and async quiz duels.

 Easy Warmups: 24 Light This or That Starters

-Easy warmups are the lightest 24 prompts in the set.
-They work for first dates, family dinners, and any LearnClash duel where you don’t want to think hard about the answer.
+These are the lightest 24 prompts in the set.
+They work for first dates, family dinners, and any LearnClash duel where the point is to answer fast, not think hard.
 None of these end friendships.
-They’re the right starter set when one person at the table doesn’t know the others yet.
+Reach for them when one person at the table hasn’t met the others yet.

 Eight pictogram pairs separated by OR dividers: coffee/tea, beach/mountain, dog/cat, books/movies, sweet/savory, summer/winter, breakfast/dinner, sneakers/boots, in clean line-icon style Figure 2: The starter pictograms.
 Eight pairs that work for any age, any group, any room.

-Most warmups land in a predictable lane.
-Coffee, dogs, and sneakers dominate their pairs in our data.
-But the interesting ones in this set are the few that surprised us.
-These double as funny this or that questions for road trips, party openers, and any group where a quick laugh outranks a clever answer.
+Most warmups land where you’d guess.
+Coffee, dogs, and sneakers run away with their pairs.
+The fun ones are the handful that don’t.
+They double as funny this or that questions for road trips, party openers, and any group where a quick laugh beats a clever answer.
+If the car wants factual prompts instead of A/B choices, use road trip trivia questions for long drives.
+For a hypothetical-driven funny-only set, swap to the 127 funny would you rather questions guide.
+For a host-led party-trivia structure with 4 rounds and a wager close, swap to our 89 party trivia questions with the 4-round host script.
 Family-friendly variants similar to trivia questions for kids make these safe to read aloud at any age.

 Duel me on general knowledge →